Paranioar/SHERL/README.md

 *If any problems, please contact me at r1228240468@gmail.com. (diaohw@mail.dlut.edu.cn is deprecated)*

 Coming soon!
-We will release it before the beginning of August.
+Sorry for the late release.